 While foot issues may be inevitable during pregnancy, there are specific ways pregnant women can take care of their feet:

 Runner’s knee (Pattellofemoral Pain Syndrome, PFPS) is a common injury among runners.
 The condition is more common in recreational runners than their elite counterparts.
 Women are twice as likely to develop runner’s knee than men.

 PFPS is when the knee becomes irritated.
 Running often triggers the patella (kneecap) to rub the femur (thighbone).

 Overtraining—or a sudden increase in training—can set off PFPS.
 But imbalance is the underlying cause of runner’s knee.
 There are two types of imbalance:

-There are several causes of lower-extremity stress fractures in women:
+There are several causes of lower-extremity stress fractures:

-If you eat healthy, train correctly, and wear proper footwear, you can greatly reduce the risk of stress fractures.
-Wearing Tread Labs Stride insoles can correct biomechanical issues that lead to improper stride, uneven impact absorption, and most importantly, stress fractures.
+If you eat healthy, train correctly, and wear proper footwear, you can greatly reduce the risk of stress fractures and other common foot problems.
+Wearing arch support insoles can correct biomechanical issues that lead to improper stride, uneven impact absorption, and most importantly, stress fractures.